pankajrathi95/ParkingLot-SquadStack/README.md

 # ParkingLot-SquadStack

-##Steps to configure this on your local computer.
+## Steps to configure this on your local computer.
 (Windows and Mac)

+Though I haven't try running on Mac or Ubuntu.
+But these steps should definitely work on Mac as well.
+Let me know if you face any issues.
+It would strong recommend to try on Windows Machine if it's available.
+You can setup this in VS code IDE.

 1. Clone this repo in your local.
 2. on the root project run a command "dotnet build"